sgraf812/wichteln/README.md

 ## Constraints

-You can put extra constraints in `constraints.txt`, specifying which edges in the bipartite graph corresponding to the permutation are *not* allowed, indexed by year (because, who knows).
+You can put extra constraints in `assignment.txt`, specifying which edges in the permuation graph are *not* allowed.
 Example:

 ```
-(1999, "Bert", "Ernie")
+("Bert", "Ernie")
 ```

-This specifies that in 1999, Bert had to gift Ernie and makes sure that in i.e.
+This specifies that Bert doesn't want to gift Ernie and makes sure that he won't have to wichtel Ernie again.

-2000 he won't have to wichtel Ernie again.
+Note that after a run, this file gets overwritten with the new assignment, so that there won't be any similar assignments as the result of consecutive runs of the script.